 My experience of studying online has certainly changed the way I look at higher education, and even though it has been a challenge at times, it has been both rewarding and enjoyable.
 And while I am excited to soon forge my career as a teacher, bringing together the skills I’ve obtained and my passion, I don’t think I will be closing the door on the possibility of further study… who knows a Bachelor of Education (Secondary) might be next!

-Ready to take the next step in your teaching journey?
-Check out our range of education courses.
 Whether you’re ready to begin your journey with a Bachelor of Education (Early Childhood and Primary) or are looking for a way to advance your existing qualification with a Graduate Diploma of Early Childhood Teaching, we have a course for you.